478mkharb/devops-learning/Interview/Docker.md

 ------------------------------------------------------------------------

 ## Q99.
-You get "permission denied" inside a container.
+You get “permission denied” inside a container.
 What do you investigate?

 ``` bash
 docker exec -it <container> sh